 - Library staff may attend or observe any meeting or any program at any time.

-- Individuals, community groups or non-profit organizations wishing to use the catering kitchen in the Ada T. Payne Community Room, for the warming and serving of food, will be assessed a cleaning fee.
+- Individuals, community groups, or non-profit organizations wishing to use the catering kitchen in the Ada T. Payne Community Room for the warming and serving of food, will be assessed a cleaning fee.
 Payment of the fee must be made prior to use of the room.
+Applicants should retain receipt for proof of payment.
 The Catering Kitchen Permission Addendum must be filled out at least one month in advance.